Yes, another chickpea recipe. I’ve wanted to do a raw sprouted hummus for awhile and thought it was finally time!

 Sprouting unleashes their full potential.
 Water is the key to unlocking their rich source of nutrition.

 Best of all, chickpeas are really easy to sprout.
-It just takes a couple days of patience, but it’s worth watching your little seeds come to life and do their magic.
+It just takes a couple of days of patience, but it’s worth watching your little seeds come to life and do their magic.

 - You don’t really need any special tools to sprout your chickpeas.
 I used a mason jar with a sprouting lid but any bowl or jar will do.
+This sprouting kit would be great too!

-- Cheesecloth rubber banded around the top of a jar will work too if you don’t have a sprouting lid.
+- Cheesecloth rubber-banded around the top of a jar will work, too, if you don’t have a sprouting lid.
 I’ve also sprouted without any lids and did just fine using my hand & fingers as a strainer.

 Once sprouted the beans will be at their highest potential and will give you excellent nutrition along with a wonderful hummus once everything is put together.